parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/tutorial/chapter_6.md

 ---

+!!!
+Note
-Another characteristic of the network commands is that the return value in the transaction receipt will be overwritten by the deferred staking commands.
+    The [return values](/concepts/transaction/#receipt-and-logs) in the transaction receipt will be overwritten by the deferred staking commands.

-In the method `stake_deposit()`, we should be expecting that the `return_values` in the receipt will be the balance of the contract.
-However, since there is a defer network command in the method call, the `return_values` will be overwritten by the return value from the `pchain_sdk::network::defer_staking_deposit()` command.
+In the method `stake_deposit()`, we should be expecting that the `return_values` in the receipt will be the balance of the contract (see [ParallelChain Mainnet Protocol](https://github.com/parallelchain-io/parallelchain-protocol/blob/master/Runtime.md)).
+However, since there is another defer staking command in the method call, the `return_values` will be overwritten by the result of executing `pchain_sdk::network::defer_staking_deposit()` command.

 ### lib.rs: overwriting return value
 ```rust